 - 1. Detentions will be personally handed to students by the secondary office. - 2.
-An automatic e-mail will be sent to parents on the day it is generated by the computer. - 3.
-The detention can be served on Tuesday morning: 7:30-8:00 a.m., or on Tuesday afternoon: 3:25-4:15. - 4.
-If the detention is not served, the student will be called to the secondary office and given an assignment that can be done at home. - 5.
-The assignment, mentioned above, must be turned in, to the secondary office, by 8:00 a.m. the following Monday morning. - 6.
-If the completed assignment is not turned in by the date and the time shown above, then a one percent grade reduction will be taken from each semester class. - 7.
-One detention, per semester, can be rescheduled-but must be done before the detention is to be served. - 8.
+An automatic e-mail will be sent to parents on the day it is generated by the computer for tardies. - 3.
+The discipline team will call parents when a detention is given. - 4.
+The detention can be served on Tuesday or Thursday afternoon for 45 minutes. - 5.
+One detention, per semester, can be missed without consequences. - 6.
+All scheduling conflicts must be approved by a Discipline Team member. - 7.
 All other policies, relating to detentions, and not altered here, are still in effect and can be found in the Student/Parent handbook.